isomerpages/moe-asrjc/_open-house-2025/Welcome to Open House 2025.md

 <p><strong>Download the ASR 2025 Prospectus!</strong>
 </p>
 <p>Ready to learn more?
 Access our comprehensive guide to all things ASR
 before your visit.
-Click <a href="#" rel="noopener" target="_blank">here</a> to download the prospectus and explore detailed insights into our academic programs, co-curricular activities, and vibrant campus life.</p>
+Click here to explore what ASR has to offer and learn more about our campus community.</p>